The Religious Life of Our School

 CAFOD and Bob, are regular visitors to St. Wulstan's.
 Bob has worked with all the children on Pope Francis' encyclical, Laudato Si', and looking closely at how it is everyone's responsibility on the planet to care for our common home.
 All Key Stage Classes wrote action plans, detailing how they could reduce water wastage, pollution and recycle.
 We know very clearly that we can all be superheroes if we use the superpowers in our fingers to help look after the world!
 We have collected lots of Eco Bricks and have two eco-benches on the top playground and one on the bottom as well an eco-elephant!
 We are busy collecting even Eco Bricks so we can make some bedding boxes to grow our own fruit and vegetables.
 We have been working with Bob on Climate Change and Joel from the Prospects Foundation, Hyndburn’s community owned environmental charity whose aim is to improve people’s quality of life through positive environmental action.

 Anti Bullying Week

-Anti Bullying Week 2019 took place from 11th-15th November with the theme 'Change Starts With Us' being looked at very closely by all the children.
+Anti Bullying Week 2020 took place from 16th - 20th November with the theme 'United Against Bullying' being looked at very closely by all the children.

 The children complete lots of different activities and assemblies where we reinforce the messages about how our school approaches bullying.
 This includes knowing what steps to take if someone is being bullied, ensuring our pupils know what to do if they are being bullied, how to deal with anyone who bullies and that everyone should take bullying seriously because of the long-term impact it can have on friendships, self-esteem as well as emotional and mental health and wellbeing.